GPS Coordinates: 45°51’4.63″N 120°59’1.69″W

 Nymph fishing from the boat is the most effective way to catch steelhead on the Klickitat.
 Nine foot to ten foot rods (7-8 wt) are most popular when fishing steelhead or salmon from a boat.
 Spey rods are the go to tool if you want to swing flies.
 Spey casters will certainly have an advantage with distance and efficiency.
 Spey casters can simply cover more water more effectively and the team of expert instructors have all the tools to work with novice and veterans alike!

 The most popular choice of Spey rods for Steelhead are in the #7 and #8 weight category between 12.5 and 14 feet long.
-Your choice of rod for the trip is a matter of personal preference, though we have found that the lighter, relatively shorter rods are about perfect for every situation in the runs of all of these rivers.
+Your choice of rod for the trip is a matter of personal preference, though we have found that the lighter, relatively shorter rods are about perfect for every situation in the runs of all of this rivers.
 If you are having trouble deciding which rods are the most suitable for you, we would be more than happy to give you some expert advice, based on our experience there!

 This is probably the most important part of your tackle system!
 A Reel of mediocre quality will not withstand the brute force of a fresh sea run trophy.
 Any high quality single action reel with 150+ yards of backing capacity with a good drag system will work fine.
 You hard-core guys know your classic Hardy’s and other noise makers will sing regardless of the drag system.